eosbase/nuggets/lxd-eos-test-install.md

 reboot
 ```

-## Install and start EOS.IO software and some tooling in the container
+## Install and start EOS.IO software and some tooling

 You can optionally remove the hostkey on your client with
 ```sh